vdrobyshev/learningjournal/texteditor.md

 # Basic Terminal Usage

 A command is followed by command line arguments.
 All of them are separated by spaces.

 -Pwd (print working directory)--says what the current or present working directory is.

+-ls.
+Tells us what is in the directory. 'ls -l' does the long listing. 'ls -l /etc' doesn't list the current directory but instead lists that directories contents.

+~ (tilde) s a shortcut for the home directory

+. (dot) is a reference to the current directory

+.. (dotdot) is a reference to the parent directory